 - Go to SPC's Blackboard, https://southplainscollege.blackboard.com

 - Choose the RADR2335-200 course

 - Click on the Discussion content area

 - Click on Syllabus Acknowledgment

 - Click on Create Thread

 - In the Subject field type: Syllabus

 - In the Message field type:

+I (fill in your first and last

-I, (fill in your first and last name), student ID (xxxxxxx), have received a copy of the 2021 RADR2335-200 course syllabus.
+I, (fill in your first and last name), student ID (xxxxxxx), have received a copy of the 2022 RADR2335-200 course syllabus.
 I have read and understand the contents of this syllabus.
-I understand that I must score a 75% or higher on the program comprehensive final exam to pass this course and to be eligible to sit for the ARRT board exam.
+I understand that I must score a 75% or higher on the program comprehensive final exam to pass this course and to be eligible for the ARRT board exam.